What tops a prospect’s list of concerns when looking for an experienced Augmented Reality app development company?

 But estimates cannot clearly factor in the risk cost of unforeseen challenges—challenges that must be addressed with sound expertise and experience.
 The more complicated the app, the greater the number of unforeseen challenges.

-There are three main components to consider and include when pricing an AR app: scope of work, timeline, and development team:
+There are three main components to consider and include when pricing an AR app development costs: scope of work, timeline, and development team:

 - Scope of work – features, complexity of app logic, plus necessary work to develop the app, including QA activities, project management, launching / publishing in app stores, post-launch support and maintenance, etc.